-Did you know that winter time can be one of the most stressful times for both beekeepers?
+Did you know that winter time can be one of the most stressful times for both bees and beekeepers?
 Did you know that honey bee colonies that endure the harsh climatic elements have a tougher chance of survival?
 Did you know that over the 2015/2016 year over half of the honey bees that died did so during the winter?

 Keeping bees is challenging, especially for those who work hard every year to help honey bee colonies grow and prosper in the harshest of climates.
 They face the cold, moisture, wind and food shortages in their colonies.
 Not mention other pests that try to take up residence in their hive as freeloaders.
 These are just some of the reasons we want to bring awareness about the challenges of overwintering bees.
 Most people do not keep bees and do not understand what bees do in the “offseason.”
 For those who are keeping bees, we want to share creative ways that beekeepers, new and old, are preparing their bees for the winter elements.
 We do not want you to feel alone as the cold hits your face when you go out to listen to your bees.